-- Drying times are highly variable depending on the type and amount of food, thickness, evenness of food pieces, humidity, air temperature, personal preference, and even the age of the plant at the time of harvesting.
-That is why throughout the book you will notice there is a range of average drying times.
-In some cases, you may need to, or prefer to, dry your foods for shorter or longer periods than those listed.
+- This dehydrator operates at a preset temperature of approximately 165°F. - When selecting food for drying, choose those that are at peak eating quality.
+Avoid overripe\\ or immature fruits and vegetables.
+Remove any parts of the food that are bruised or blemished. - For even drying, cut food into uniform sizes, shapes, and thicknesses. - Drying times are highly variable depending on the type and amount of food, thickness, evenness of food pieces, humidity, air temperature, personal preference, and even the age of the plant at the time of harvesting.
+Therefore, throughout the book you will notice that a range of average drying times is provided.
+You may need or prefer to dry your foods for shorter or longer periods than those listed.
 For best results, begin checking your food at the beginning of the range listed in the instructions.
 You should then gauge how often you should recheck the food based on how the drying is progressing.
-With some foods, such as jerky, that may mean every 30 minutes, and with other foods, such as fruits, that may mean every 1 to 2 hours. - Dehydration prevents microbial growth; however, chemical reactions caused by enzymes in fruits and vegetables can occur unless the product is pretreated before drying.
-Pretreatment will prevent or minimize undesirable color and texture changes during drying and storage.
+With some foods, such as jerky, that may mean every 30 minutes, and with other foods, such as fruits, that may mean every 1 to 2 hours. - Dehydration prevents microbial growth; however, chemical reactions caused by enzymes in fruits and vegetables can occur unless the food is pretreated before drying.
+Although not required, pretreatment may prevent or minimize undesirable color and texture changes during drying and storage.
 See specific sections for recommended pretreatment. - Place foods in a single layer on the trays.
-Do not allow food to touch or overlap. - When drying strong-smelling foods, such as onions and garlic, be aware that there will be a strong odor during the drying process.
+Do not allow foods to touch or overlap. - When drying strong-smelling foods, such as onions and garlic, be aware that there will be a strong odor during the drying process.
 That odor may linger after drying has been completed. - Individual pieces of food may not all dry at the same time.
 Foods that are appropriately dried should be removed before those that still require additional drying.
 Always check all of the trays for foods that are appropriately dried.
-Allow dried pieces to cool and then place in a covered container. - If one tray of food is finished before the others, remove the dried food and return the empty tray to the unit rather than rearranging the trays. - Do not add fresh fruits and vegetables to a partially dried load.
+Allow dried pieces to cool and then place in a covered container. - If one tray of food is finished before the others, remove the dried food and return the empty tray to the unit rather than rearranging the trays. - Do not add undried food to a partially dried load.
 This will add moisture and increase the drying time. - Allow for continuous drying.
 Do not unplug dehydrator in the middle of the drying cycle and resume drying at a later time as this may result in poor quality and/or unsafe food. - CAUTION!
 For food safety, wash hands thoroughly prior to preparing food for dehydrating.
-Likewise, thoroughly clean all utensils, cutting boards, and counters that will be used for preparing food.
+Likewise, thoroughly clean all utensils, cutting boards, and surfaces that will be used for preparing food.
 Wash foods before preparing them for dehydrating.